jefmud/flask-json-server/README.md

 Flask simple JSON "database" server.
 (Spring 2018)

-A work in progress
+A work in progress-- if you find it interesting or useful, let me know!

-#What it is:
+# What it is:

-A single-file lightweight JSON server that uses Flask and Peewee ORM requires Python 2.7.x, Flask, Flask-bcrypt, Peewee, requests, tornado
+A single-file *experimental* lightweight JSON server that uses Flask and Peewee ORM requires Python 2.7.x, Flask, Flask-bcrypt, Peewee, requests, tornado

 It would be trivial for someone to port to Python 3.5+